MRtrix3/mrtrix3/docs/installation/using_containers.rst

 Use ``--build-arg MAKE_JOBS=4`` to build *MRtrix3* with 4 processors
 (can substitute this with any number of processors > 0); if omitted, *MRtrix3* will be built using a single thread only.
-You will need to `register <https://fsl.fmrib.ox.ac.uk/fsldownloads_registration>`_ on the FSL website in order to obtain file ``fslinstaller.py``, which is a prerequisite for building the container.

 Using Singularity
 -----------------